 GOLD: Saint Mary's College

-SILVER: Earlham College, Franklin College, Hanover College, Ivy Tech Community College, Marian University, Purdue University, University of Evansville, University of Southern Indiana, Valparaiso University, Wabash College
+SILVER: Earlham College, Franklin College, Hanover College, Ivy Tech Community College, Marian University, Purdue University, University of Evansville, University of Indianapolis, University of Southern Indiana, Valparaiso University, Wabash College

 Christy Berger, MSW, LSW - Director of Social, Emotional, and Behavioral Wellness for the Indiana Department of Education

 Indiana’s Whole State for Whole Child Approach: A Roadmap for Working With the Whole Child